Bingi-Man/Debian-Xfce-Tweaks/README.md

     Option "DPMS" "false"
     ModulePath "/usr/lib/nvidia/current"    # Verify this path exists and adjust if necessary ModulePath "/usr/lib/xorg/modules"
-    Option     "Coolbits" "28"
+    Option     "Coolbits" "28" # Enable Overclocking and FanControl EndSection
-EndSection
 ```

-- Important: Verify that the ModulePath entries are correct for your system.
+- Important: Verify that the ModulePath entries exist for your system.
 Incorrect paths can prevent X from starting.

 #### 4.4.2 Modprobe conf